melinanev/Mod8-Vehicle-Builder/Develop_8/README.md

 To install the project, run the following command:

+- Starter code provided by the course
+- npm install inquirer
+- npm install
+- npm run build

 ## Usage

 To use the project, run the following command:

+- npm start

 ## License

-none
+- none

 ## Contributors

-Melina Nevárez
+- Melina Nevárez

 ## Tests

-To run the tests, run the following command:
+- To run the tests, run the following command:

 ## Research